Josoriop9/s3-create-bucket/README.md

 # s3-create-bucket
-CREATE A BUCKET
+CREATE A BRAND NEW BUCKET
-run node index.js on the terminal and open up your personal aws accoutn
+run the command node index.js on the terminal and open up your personal aws account